 PH.D.
-IN HUMAN DEVELOPMENT AND FAMILY STUDIES
+IN FAMILY STUDIES

-The Ph.D. program in Human Development and Family Studies focuses on applied theory and research related to families from an interdisciplinary perspectives.
-Emphasis is placed on issues relating to relationships among family members and the relationship of the family system to other systems in society.
-The Ph.D. in Family Studies requires a minimum of 72 credits beyond the baccalaureate degree or a minimum of 42 credits for students entering with a master's degree.
+The Ph.D. program in Family Studies focuses on theory and applied research related to families from an interdisciplinary perspective.
+Emphasis is placed on issues relating to relationships among family members and the relationship of the family system to other systems.
 Core requirements are listed below.
+Consult with the program on specialty courses.